microsoft/healthkit-to-fhir/README.md

 ### Observations

-Additional observation conversions can be added by providing a custom configuration to the ObservationFactory when it is initialized.
+Additional observation conversions can be added by providing a custom configuration to the ObservationFactory when it is initialized at runtime.

 - HKQuantityTypeIdentifierHeartRate
 - HKCorrelationTypeIdentifierBloodPressure